GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 The script manager reloads scripts automatically without needing to restart the application once `oxRevision` is increased.

+### Script Naming
+New custom scripts should be given a descriptive `displayName`, as that is how they are listed in oxTrust.
+The `displayName` is limited to 60 characters.

 ### Logs
 The log files regarding interception scripts are stored in the `oxauth.log` file.
 The logs are separated according to the module they